bitcraze/toolbelt/Readme.md

 ## Prerequsites

 The toolbelt requires docker 1.10 or later.
+See [https://www.docker.com/](https://www.docker.com/) for more information and installation instructions.

 ## Installation